H.R. 207: SHARKED Act of 2025

 6

-The task force must report to Congress within two years and every two years after that, and it automatically ends within seven years of being established.
+Requires a report to Congress within two years and every two years after, and automatically dissolves the task force within seven years of its launch.

 Who benefits from H.R.
 207?